cyberpunkedu/aurebesh/README.md

 Based on the [Aurebesh Trainer](http://ootinicast.com/aurebesh-trainer/) by Jason Etheridge <teo@ootinicast.com>.

+## To Do
+* Add single letters-only option
+* Add improved feedback
+* Improve layout and design

 ## Legal

 This program is free software: you can redistribute it and/or modify